omgovich/react-colorful/README.md

 - has no dependencies (no risks in terms of vulnerabilities, no unexpected bundle size changes);
 - built with hooks and functional components only (no classes and polyfills for them);
-- a lot of things that you probably don't need (like HSL or 8-digit HEX colors support) were stripped out.
+- a lot of things that you probably don't need (like 8-digit HEX colors support) were stripped out from.

 To show you the problem that **react-colorful** is trying to solve, we have performed a simple benchmark (using [size-limit](https://github.com/ai/size-limit)) against popular React color picker libraries: